pulp-platform/kws-on-pulp/README.md

 python quantize.py --net DSCNN --fix_channels --word_align_channels --clip_inputs
 ```

-The resulting quantized model, saved in .onnx format, together with the per-layer activations.
+We obtain a quantized model, saved in .onnx format, together with the per-layer activations.
 A configuration file, required for hardware deployment, is additionally generated.
 You can find the files in `export/`.

 ## Deployment